 Fifth International Vatican Conference: Virtual Proceedings | May 6-8, 2021

-Together we will focus on advances in medical innovation and the creation of healthier communities and seek to catalyze new, interdisciplinary approaches and partnerships to improve health and wellbeing, as well as understand human uniqueness.
-The 2021 event will be moderated by renowned journalists, who will explore the role of religion, faith and spirituality, and the interplay of the mind, body and soul – and, ultimately, search for areas of convergence between the humanities and the natural sciences.
+Together we focused on advances in medical innovation and the creation of healthier communities and sought to catalyze new, interdisciplinary approaches and partnerships to improve health and wellbeing, as well as understand human uniqueness.
+The 2021 event was moderated by renowned journalists, who explored the role of religion, faith and spirituality, and the interplay of the mind, body and soul–and, ultimately, searched for areas of convergence between the humanities and the natural sciences.